leoncinardo/MascOS/ProgramsDocumentation.md

 ## Program structure
+To have a program compiled and be put on the os image put the file inside the `Programs/` folder.
+Make sure the filename is less or equal to 8 characters long.
 If you're program is a .COM executable file it **must** have the `ORG 0x100` directive.
 If instead it's a .BIN executable then remove that directive.

 The general layout of a program is this:
 ```x86asm